 Turkey

+The CO’s experience in working with refugee populations was a huge advantage when supporting the education of refugee children during the pandemic.

 Online teacher education was very successful in Turkey, attracting almost twice the number of teachers expected and at a reduced cost.

+EBA centres were an innovative approach to making online education accessible; however, they failed to attract the number of children hoped for.

 The COVID-19 pandemic has normalised a focus on psychosocial support in an otherwise ‘traditional’ countries.

-EBA centres were an innovative approach to making online education accessible; however, they failed to attract the number of children hoped for.

 UNICEF distributed learner toolkits to more than 75,000 refugee and vulnerable children who may not have had access to EBA.
 These toolkits contained stationery, books, and hygiene materials.

-The CO’s experience in working with refugee populations was a huge advantage when supporting the education of refugee children during the pandemic.

 Interventions designed to support children with disabilities are forthcoming, but they will be available late in the COVID-19 pandemic.
 This should have been considered much earlier.

 UNICEF’s messaging for parents in Turkish and Arabic was helpful in informing many refugee families of when their children should return to school; however, it did not accommodate the linguistic needs of those families whose home language is not Arabic.